Medically reviewed by Kristin Hall, FNP

 Last updated 2/11/2021

-Herpes is one of the most common viruses in the world, with upwards of 67% of the world population under the age of 50 carrying it, according to the World Health Organization.
-This common virus causes cold sores around the lips and on the gums, with most people experiencing an outbreak once every year.
+This common virus causes cold sores around the lips and on the gums, with most people experiencing an outbreak once a year, give or take.

 Unfortunately, it's not a myth.
-HSV-1, or oral herpes, is spread through direct contact, which means it is possible to become infected if you kiss a person that has the virus—even if the person you kiss isn't experiencing an outbreak.
+HSV-1, or oral herpes, is spread through direct contact, which means it is possible to become infected if you kiss a person that has the virus.

 It’s important to understand that HSV-1 and HSV-2 are different types of the herpes virus.
 While HSV-1 is extremely common and primarily appears on and around the mouth, it can be spread to the genitals if you receive oral sex from someone with an outbreak (or give someone oral sex while you have an active outbreak).